Anti-austerity movement in Spain: August

 Marinaleda Mayor Juan Manuel Sánchez Gordillo led protests started by labor union SAT (Sindicato Andaluz de Trabajadores, "Andalusian Union of Workers") to get the federal government, led by Mariano Rajoy, to end austerity measures that involved budget cuts and layoffs of public sector workers.
 The labor unions stole food from several supermarkets to feed jobless people and to ignite controversy, earning Gordillo the nickname of "Robin Hood."
 The goal of these actions was to stress that the attention was currently on the Spanish risk premium, debt and deficit instead of on the hunger of the middle and lower classes.

 September

 As of 25 September, an action to surround the Spanish Congress took place in Madrid.
 The protest became violent with armed police dispersing the crowd across the Plaza de Neptuno.

 2014 events

 On 31 January 2015, the protestors joined, in central Madrid, the Podemos political party, then an insurgent force within the movement.
-Podemos’ anti-corruption platform and its singularity in "threatening to bring an end to the [two-party] political system that has governed Spain since the death of general Francisco Franco in 1975" brought Podemos to the top of opinion polls last year in anticipation of "a year packed with municipal, regional, and general elections".
+Podemos' anti-corruption platform and its singularity in "threatening to bring an end to the [two-party] political system that has governed Spain since the death of general Francisco Franco in 1975" brought Podemos to the top of opinion polls in 2014 in anticipation of "a year packed with municipal, regional, and general elections".
 The new party won 1.2 million votes and five seats in May's European elections.